SutandoTsukai181/Smash-Forge/ReadMe.md

 stick with us as we're working on it!
 For known bugs and issues, check out the [Bug Tracker](https://github.com/jam1garner/Smash-4-Bone-Animator/issues)

 ## Credits
+All of the credit goes to the original Smash Forge team.
+This fork is just a modification of their project.

 This application uses Open Source components.
 You can find the source code of their open source projects along with license information below.
 We acknowledge and are grateful to these developers for their contributions to open source.